elenagin/reddit-streaming/README.md

 _Please ensure your code adheres to the project's coding standards and includes tests where applicable._

 ---
+---
+## License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.
 Feel free to reach out if you have any questions or need further assistance!